-As a member of HoT HMIS, each agency will be required to pay applicable fees.
-The City of Waco is providing the administration and maintenance of the HoT HMIS, including administration and maintenance of the databases, training, software support, negotiation of technology contracts and will serve as liaison to the HoT HMIS vendor.
-The annual fee is paid to the City of Waco in exchange for these services.
+As a member of HOTHMIS, each agency will be required to pay applicable fees.
+Prosper Waco is providing the administration and maintenance of the HOTHMIS, including administration and maintenance of the databases, training, software support, negotiation of technology contracts and will serve as liaison to the HOTHMIS vendor.
+The annual fee is paid to Prosper Waco in exchange for these services.
+All license fees are determined by the vendor WellSky and not the System Administrator of HOTHMIS.